diegomacario/Teapong/README.md

 ## Rules and controls

-The first player to score three points wins.
+The rules are simple: the first player to score three points wins!

 The controls are as follows:

 - Press <kbd>Esc</kbd> to close the game.
 - Press <kbd>F</kbd> to toggle between the full screen and the windowed modes.
+When in the windowed mode, you can manually resize the window using the mouse.
+- Press <kbd>1</kbd>, <kbd>2</kbd>, <kbd>4</kbd> or <kbd>8</kbd> to set the number of samples used for anti-aliasing.
+By default, the game starts with 1 sample.
+The higher the number of samples, the better the game looks.
 - When in the menu, press <kbd>Space</kbd> to start a game.
 - When ready to play, press <kbd>Space</kbd> to launch a teapot.
 - The left paddle is controled with <kbd>G</kbd> and <kbd>B</kbd>, while the right paddle is controlled with <kbd>Up</kbd> and <kbd>Down</kbd>.
 - Press <kbd>P</kbd> to pause the game.
 - Press <kbd>C</kbd> to toggle between the fixed and free camera modes.
-When the camera is free, you can position it using <kbd>W</kbd><kbd>A</kbd><kbd>S</kbd><kbd>D</kbd> and the mouse.
+When the camera is free, you can position it using <kbd>W</kbd>, <kbd>A</kbd>, <kbd>S</kbd>, <kbd>D</kbd> and the mouse.
 You can also zoom in and out using the scroll wheel.
 - Press <kbd>R</kbd> to reset the camera to its original position.

 ## Technical details

-This is the first 3D game I ever make.
+This is the first 3D game I ever make!

 It was written using C++ and OpenGL, with a strong focus on making the code clear, organized and cross-platform.
 It is currently supported on macOS and Windows.

 The external libraries it uses and their purposes are the following: